Street and Place Names in Hopedale

 Heron Lane – Named for Larry Heron who was severely wounded and left blind during combat in World War II.

-– The bridge once connected the section of Hope Street north of the Community House with the part of Hope Street between Bancroft Park and Cemetery Street. it was built so traffic could pass not only over the Mill River, but also over the G&U Railroad tracks and sidings and various Draper facilities.
+Hope Street Bridge – The bridge once connected the section of Hope Street between Prospect and Dutcher streets with the part of Hope Street between Bancroft Park and Cemetery Street. it was built so traffic could pass not only over the Mill River, but also over the G&U Railroad tracks and sidings and various Draper facilities.

 Lapworth Circle – I presume it was named for William Lapworth, founder of Hopedale Elastic Fabric Company.